rabin2360/Presentation2/README.md

         * finally, select 'Refactor'.

 ## IntelliJ IDEA - Git Integration (I)
 * IntelliJ IDEA has Git integration and allows the git functions to be performed from the IDE itself.
+IntelliJ allows to either create a local Git repository or push the files in the local Git repository to be pushed to GitHub.
+* If local Git repository is preferred, IntelliJ allows the user to either clone the repository from GitHub and use locally or create a completely new project that is version controlled by Git locally.
+* Git also allows the project being held locally and version controlled by Git to be pushed to remote repositories like GitHub.
-In order to get started with git in IntelliJ IDE, the git executable has to be downloaded to the local machine.
+* However, in order to get started with Git in IntelliJ IDE, the Git executable has to be downloaded to the local machine.
-* Git set up in IntelliJ:
-    * Navigate to File | Settings.
-This will display the Settings window.
-    * In Settings window, under Version Control, select Git.
-    * Under Settings | Version Control | Git, specify the path to the git executable.
-    * In Settings window, under Version Control, select GitHub.
+* The following method walks through the steps of creating a local Git repository:
+    * Open the project that needs to version controlled.
-    * Under Settings | Version Control | GitHub, choose the Authorization type preferred and enter credentials.
+    * Navigate to VCS | Import into Version Control | Create Git Repository.
+    * In the Dialog Box that opens, specify the directory where Git local repository is to be created.
+    * As needed, track the files of the project that need versioning.

+* To explore ways to clone a remote Git repository, [click here] (https://www.jetbrains.com/idea/help/setting-up-a-local-git-repository.html).

 ## IntelliJ IDEA - Git Integration (II)
 * Tracking unversioned files: After initializing the Git project, it allows the user to track files or keep the files in the project unversioned.